Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Introduction

 \section{Introduction}

-\IEEEPARstart{G}{raph} learning has drawn increasing attention, since more and more real-world scenarios can be present as graphs, such as web graphs, social graphs, and citation graphs \cite{qiu2018network, wang2019neural, pan2019learning}.
-Traditional graph learning methods are based on static graphs, and they usually use adjacency matrices to generate node representations by aggregating neighborhood features \cite{cui2018survey, ou2016asymmetric, zhan2017graph, kang2019robust}.
-Unlike static graphs, a temporal graph is organized in the form of node interaction sequences over continuous time instead of an adjacency matrix.
-In the real world, many graphs contain node interactions with timestamps.
-Capturing the time information and combining them into node representations is important for models to predict future interactions.
+\IEEEPARstart{G}{raph} learning has drawn increasing attention in recent years \cite{cui2018survey, wu2020comprehensive} due to the prevalence of graph-based representations in various real-world scenarios, such as web graphs, social graphs, and citation graphs \cite{qiu2018network, wang2019neural, LiangTNNLS}.
+Traditional graph learning methods are based on static graphs, and they usually use adjacency matrices to generate node representations by aggregating neighborhood features \cite{ou2016asymmetric, li2021learning}.

+In contrast to static graphs, temporal graphs are structured based on node interaction sequences over continuous time, rather than relying on adjacency matrices.
+In many real-world cases, graphs exhibit node interactions accompanied by timestamps.
+It becomes crucial for models to capture and incorporate temporal information into node representations to facilitate accurate prediction of future interactions.

 It is worth noting that temporal graph-based methods can hardly generate node representations directly using the adjacency matrix to aggregate neighbor information like a static graph-based method \cite{zhang2021we, bo2020structural}.
-Due to the special data form of the temporal graph that sorts node interactions by time, temporal methods are trained in batches of data \cite{huang2022discovering}.
-Thus these methods typically store neighbors in interaction sequences and model future interactions from historical information.
-However, such temporal methods merely consider the first-order temporal information while ignoring the important high-order structural information, leading to sub-optimal performance.
+Due to the different data form of the temporal graph that sorts node interactions by time, temporal methods are trained in batches of data \cite{huang2022discovering}.
+Consequently, these methods typically store neighbors in interaction sequences and model future interactions from historical information.
+However, such methods merely consider the first-order temporal information while ignoring the important high-order structural neighborhood, leading to sub-optimal performance.